Top 10 United Nations Logos – UN Logo Design Inspiration

 3: The World Food Programme Logo

 Headquartered in Rome, Italy, with offices in over 80 countries, WFP is the United Nations food assistance arm.
-On average, WFP reaches more than 90 million people with food assistance in around 80 countries annually.
+On average, WFP reaches over 90 million people annually and provides food assistance in around 80 countries.

 WFP focuses on emergency assistance, relief and rehabilitation, development aid, and special operations.
-In emergencies, WFP gets food to where it is needed, saving lives in places struck by conflict, natural disasters, and other crises.
+In emergencies, WFP delivers food to where it is needed, saving lives in areas affected by conflict, natural disasters, and other crises.
 After the emergency passes, WFP helps communities rebuild shattered lives and livelihoods.
 It also has projects that help prevent hunger by improving food security and nutrition.

 WFP is funded entirely by voluntary donations from governments, businesses, foundations and individuals.
 It is the largest humanitarian organisation in the world focused on hunger and food security.
-In 2020, WFP was awarded the Nobel Peace Prize for combatting hunger and contributing to peace during crises.
+In 2020, the WFP was awarded the Nobel Peace Prize for its efforts in combating hunger and contributing to peace during crises.

 4: The International Monetary Fund Logo